goutamgmb/NTIRE22_BURSTSR/terms_and_conditions.md

 To enter the final ranking the participants will need to fill out a survey (fact sheet) briefly describing their method.
-All the participants are also invited (not mandatory) to submit a paper for peer-reviewing and publication at the NTIRE Workshop and Challenges (to be held online on June, 2021).
+All the participants are also invited (not mandatory) to submit a paper for peer-reviewing and publication at the NTIRE Workshop and Challenges (to be held on June, 2022).
 To be eligible for prizes, the participants score must improve the baseline performance provided by the challenge organizers.